-The NYLT course centers around the concepts of what a leader must BE, what a leader must KNOW, and what a leader must DO.
-The key elements are then taught with a clear focus on HOW TO.
+The NYLT course centers around the concepts of what a leader must be, what a leader must know, and what a leader must do.
+The key elements are then taught with a clear focus on how to.
 The skills come alive during the week as the patrol goes on a Quest for the Meaning of Leadership.

 NYLT is a six-day course.
 Content is delivered in a troop and patrol outdoor setting with an emphasis on immediate application of learning in a fun environment.
 Interconnecting concepts and work processes are introduced early, built upon, and aided by the use of memory aids, which allows participants to understand and employ the leadership skills much faster.

 Oak Leaf is an in-person course which combines Scoutmaster Basic Training and Introduction to Outdoor Leaders Skills.
 Working as patrols, you will learn the role of the Scoutmaster and the practical outdoor skills needed to lead Scouts in the out-of-doors.
 Upon completion, leaders should feel comfortable teaching Scouts the basic skills required to obtain the First Class rank.
 All Scoutmasters and Assistant Scoutmasters are required to attend this training.
 Committee Chairs and Committee members are encouraged and welcome to attend.
 Webelos Leaders may take this training and then will be considered trained when they cross over with their scouts to a Scout BSA Troop.
 (Prior to crossing over into Scouts BSA, to take a Webelos or Arrow of Light Den camping requires BALOO training.)

 Okpik Cold Weather Camping